 If multiple probes are used, each probe shall be sharp-edged, open-ended and facing directly into the direction of flow.
 Probes shall be equally spaced around the central longitudinal axis of the dilution tunnel, with the spacing between probes at least 5 cm.

 1.3.1.3.
-The distance from the sampling tip to the filter mount shall be at least five probe diameters, but shall not exceed 1,020 mm.
+The distance from the sampling tip to the filter mount shall be at least five probe diameters, but shall not exceed 1,020 mm [Editorial note: this dimension to be confirmed].

 1.3.1.4.
 The pre-classifier (e.g. cyclone, impactor, etc.) shall be located upstream of the filter holder assembly.
 The pre-classifier 50 per cent cut point particle diameter shall be between 2.5 µm and 10 µm at the volumetric flow rate selected for sampling particulate mass emissions.
 The pre-classifier shall allow at least 99 per cent of the mass concentration of 1 µm particles entering the pre-classifier to pass through the exit of the pre-classifier at the volumetric flow rate selected for sampling particulate mass emissions.
-However, a sampling probe, acting as an appropriate size-classification device, such as that shown in Figure 13, is acceptable as an alternative to a separate pre-classifier.
+However, a sampling probe, acting as an appropriate size-classification device, such as that shown in Figure A4a.App3/13, is acceptable as an alternative to a separate pre-classifier.